oracle/weblogic-kubernetes-operator/site/helm-charts.md

 **NOTE**: These examples show two valid YAML syntax options for arrays.

-### ELK integration
+### Elastic Stack integration

 #### `elkIntegrationEnabled`

-Specifies whether or not ELK integration is enabled.
+Specifies whether or not Elastic Stack integration is enabled.

 Defaults to `false`.